noriaku/Archere/README.md

 ## Installation

-Before you start, it's imprediscindible install yay in your Arch Linux OS, because saround 60% packages are hosted at AUR.
-You can check this [guide](https://itsfoss.com/install-yay-arch-linux/)
+Before we begin, it's essential install it on you Arch Linux OS, because around 60% of the packages are hosted on AUR.
+You can consult this [guide](https://itsfoss.com/install-yay-arch-linux/)

 ## Important